Columbia Estate Planning Lawyer

 Protect Your Legacy with Comprehensive Estate Planning

-Estate planning is the preparation of documents that ensures that your assets are properly managed should you become incapacitated, ensures that bequests are honored upon your death and that healthcare directives are followed that honor your wishes when you are unable to make your own healthcare decisions.
+Estate planning is the preparation of documents that ensure that your assets are properly managed should you become incapacitated, ensure that bequests are honored upon your death, and that healthcare directives are followed that honor your wishes when you are unable to make your own healthcare decisions.

-Estate planning is necessary regardless of your age, relationship status, finances, health and family relationships.
-It provides you with peace of mind that upon your illness or death, your assets, that you worked so hard to accumulate throughout your lifetime, are managed or transferred seamlessly to your representative or heirs.
+Estate planning is necessary regardless of your age, relationship status, finances, health, and family relationships.
+It provides you with peace of mind that upon your illness or death, the assets that you worked so hard to accumulate throughout your lifetime are managed or transferred seamlessly to your representative or heirs.
 It also provides a sense of security that should the unexpected occur, your loved ones will be provided for and clearly understand what your desires are regarding healthcare.

 Estate Planning Essential Documents Include: